 Highlights of Our M.S. in Criminal Justice – Cybercrime Investigation Degree

 We are recognized by multiple institutions for our academic quality, affordability, and accessibility.
-Our commitment to excellence also helped us rank among Niche.com’s top 5 online schools in America.
+Our commitment to excellence also helped us rank in the top 10% of Niche.com’s best online schools in America.
 Earning your online degree from a nonprofit university with this kind of recognition can help set you apart from others in your field.

 - Complete your master’s degree in criminal justice cybercrime in as little as 1.5 years!

 - Learn from professors who have terminal degrees and years of experience in the field of criminal justice.

 - Receive research and leadership training essential to the criminal justice cybercrime field as you complete your thesis.